Find Your Perfect School

 Introduction to Computer Applications

-Students learn basic computer terminology, PC system components, and file management as well as more advanced features on office application software.
+Students learn basic computer terminology, PC system components, and file management, as well as more advanced features of office application software.

 As part of effective computer system administration, students learn about network security for wired and wireless computer networks.
 Network forensics is also introduced.

 Students gain the know-how of installation and operations of LANs.
 WANs, and the Internet, as well as the OSI model networking media, routing and switching, and TCP/IP.